theonejj/ansible-zfs_on_root/docs/playbook-examples.md

 [Back to README.md](../README.md)

-The following examples show overriding values from the command line.
+The following examples show overriding values from the command-line.
 Typically it will be easier to define these in the inventory or host_var instead.

 The `zfs_on_root.yml` referenced in examples below is a simple yaml file used to call the role, which can look like this: